-This is why I belong to a ‘blow-dry club’ in Joburg, where once a week the mane gets cruelly tamed.
+My hair guy does drag on the weekends and asked me to look for a long blonde wig while I was there.
+The Chinese can knock off anything.
+It’s why I belong to a ‘blow-dry club’ in Joburg, where once a week the mane gets cruelly tamed.
 Muzzled for a week in an elastic band while I did a China travel junket, it sorely needed attention by the time I hit Shanghai, so in I trudged to ‘CC Hairdresser’ in fashionable Huashan road.

 I detect a faint murmur among them as I enter and I’m guessing it’s about who’s going to draw the short straw.
 Because even tethered, it’s obvious this hair is no slinky panther job like they’re used to.
 More like a woolly mammoth on a leash.

-I suspect it’s the “director” who is draped in his chair with an almost imperceptible smirk, thumbing his Samsung while snakeskin man slays the dragon to Michael Jackson’s Heal the World playing in the background.
+There’s a “menu” for shampoo and blowdry.
+You can opt for a ‘stylist’ or a ‘director’, who is pricier.
+I choose ‘stylist’, and a dude in a snakeskin-motif T-shirt starts washing my hair.
+Now he’s squinting, his mouth slightly agape as he picks through the strands like you might sort seaweed.
+I suspect it’s the “director” draped in his chair with an almost imperceptible smirk, thumbing his Samsung while snakeskin man slays the dragon to Michael Jackson’s Heal the World playing in the background.
 Hats off to him, because he gets it right, and ends off confidently whipping my mane into shape like my stylist back home, no longer lost in hair gene translation.

 Still, my own, er, ‘blonde’ hair came in handy while overheating in the midst of the Forbidden City, as one elderly woman grabbed my arm and told her young daughter to take a picture of me next to her.
 “She’s from the countryside.
 It’s your hair,” explained our guide.
 So I might be in a picture frame in Donglu village, all because of my messy tresses.

-Anyway, back to effete boys in salons and parlours.
+Anyway, back to effete boys in salons and parlors.
 My other little indulgence was a foot massage in Beijing.
-There was no saucy reason for me being there other than a foot massage, but that didn’t stop massage boy from venturing, ‘you older?’
+There was no saucy reason for me being there other than a foot massage, but that didn’t stop the massage boy from venturing, ‘you older?’

 Ok, so I wasn’t lost in translation now, but I admit I was rendered mute.
 In my mind I was mouthing, “just get on with my feet for the Lord Harry’s sake!”